addok/addok/docs/tutorial.md

 If you see no error but the list of addok commands, congratulations, you can proceed!

-If not, keep courage, try to read the error message, go back through previous steps and check that everything has been done successfuly.
+If not, keep courage, try to read the error message, go back through previous steps and check that everything has been done successfully.
 And if you are lost, [create an issue the addok tracker](https://github.com/addok/addok/issues) to ask for help.

 ## Create a local configuration file